marcodeangelis/stochastic-area-metric/README.md

 ## Integration

 To use this code in your Python project, just copy the folder `areametric` in your workspace.
-In fact, all the (Python) code is contained in this folder--look no further!
+In fact, all the (Python) code is contained in this folder; look no further!
 Once the `areametric` is in your workspace, it will be seen as a Python package, so you can simply import the code using:

 ```python
 import areametric as am